FACULTY RESOURCES AND ORGANIZATIONS

 Centers for Medicare & Medicaid (CMS)

 CMS provides residency programs with funding from Medicare, through Direct (DME) payments and Indirect (IME) payments.
 CMS has established requirements about when patients can be seen by residents, how visits are billed, and the role of the teaching physician/preceptor.
-These rules are addressed in Guidelines for Teaching Physicians, Interns, and Residents and include the Primary Care Exception Rule (see pages 6-7), which allows residents to see Medicare/Medicaid patients independently in the primary care outpatient clinic.
+T

 The National Residency Matching Program (NRMP)